gmarimon98/dd-srd/content/optional-rules/grid-combat.md

     * **Splash**: Deal the base amount of damage to all targets adjacent to your target, excluding yourself.
     * **Weaken**: Reduce the star rating of the target’s strongest tag by 1✦ for the rest of combat.
     * **Hinder**: Reduce the target’s speed or range to one until the end of its next turn.
-    * **Stun**: The target can’t take the next enemy turn, unless no other options remain.
+    * **Stun**: The target must take its turn last for its side.
+If multiple targets are stunned, players choose which goes first.

 * **Support**: The number of times per combat you can use the following extra actions on your turn.
 Your support is equal to your **WIS**.
     * **Heal**: Recover one of the target’s stress.